MEET OUR TEAM

 Educated at Durham University and Kingston Law School, Lucy worked as a chartered Accountant with Price Waterhouse for 10 years prior to entering Parliament.
 Lucy sits on the Education Select committee and fights for children in care and social justice and is passionate about New Towns, on which she chairs the APPG.

-SIR DAVID AMESS MP
+SIR DAVID AMESS

 LEE ANDERSON MP